 Visit a winery

 No, Morocco is not a dry country however this is a widely held belief by visitors.
-It’s true there isn’t as much alcohol in restaurants as in other countries but it is available.
+It’s true, there isn’t as much alcohol in restaurants as in other countries but it is available.
 In the coastal and northern parts of Morocco there are many wineries growing local grapes for wine.
 Wine tourism is starting to become popular in Morocco.
 In the areas near Fez and also just outside Essaouira you’ll find wineries.

 Eat great local cheeses

 I love cheese but it can be very hard to find in Morocco.
 Luckily more and more artisan producers are beginning to see a demand for this product.
 You won’t find it in the hot interior of the country but in the mountains and cooler areas it’s more common.
 Most are soft to semi-soft varieties, the most common is known as jebli and is a soft fresh cheese that pairs great wit hot Moroccan bread.

 Walk in Roman ruins

 Would you be surprised to know there are Roman ruins in Morocco?
-The abandoned city of Volubilis, outside the city of Meknes and a UNESCO world heritage site, near Meknes has been occupied for thousands of years but was a part of the Roman empire around the 1st century AD.
+The abandoned city of Volubilis, outside the city of Meknes and a UNESCO world heritage site, has been occupied for thousands of years but was a part of the Roman empire around the 1st century AD.
 It was held for about 300 years until the surrounding Berber tribes retook it.
 Today you can visit and are free to walk the ruins, take pictures and wonder what life was like in times past.
 There are daytrips from Fez that can be arranged if you’d rather go with a driver/guide.